Introduction to Objects in Visual Basic

 Fields, properties, methods, and events are only one half of the object-oriented programming equation.
 True object-orient programming requires objects to support three qualities: encapsulation, inheritance, and polymorphism.

 Encapsulation means that a group of related properties, methods, and other members are treated as a single unit or object.
 Objects can control how properties are changed and methods are executed.
-For example, an object can validate values before enabling property changes.
+For example, an object can validate values before allowing property changes.
 Encapsulation also makes it easier to change your implementation at a latter date by letting you hide implementation details of your objects, a practice called data hiding.

 Inheritance describes the ability to create new classes based on an existing class.
 The new class inherits all the properties and methods and events of the base class, and can be customized with additional properties and methods.
 For example, you can create a new class named "Truck" based on the "Car" class.
 The "Truck" class inherits the "Color" property from the "Car" class and can have additional properties such as "FourWheelDrive."